-A care home offers a home-like setting for individuals who are able to preform activities of daily living with minimal assistance but seek oversight inside a safe and protected facility.
-This type of facility is resembles a single-family home.
+A care home offers a home-like setting for individuals who are able to preform activities of daily living with minimal assistance but seek oversight inside a safe and protected community.
+This type of community is resembles a single-family home.
 Services provided might include food service, washing clothes, and transportation.
-In Arkansas, the annual median cost for an assisted living facility is around $38,100.
-Arkansas maintains a number of stipulations related to this type of facility.
-The Arkansas Department of Human Services (DHS), Division of Medical Services, and Office of Long Term Care (Office) licenses this type of facility.
+In Arkansas, the annual median cost for an assisted living community is around $38,100.
+Arkansas maintains a number of stipulations related to this type of community.
+The Arkansas Department of Human Services (DHS), Division of Medical Services, and Office of Long Term Care (Office) licenses this type of community.

 Cost of Living